dmnks/rpm/tests/README.md

 2. Individual tests can run in parallel without affecting each other

-3. A test script's root filesystem isn't affected by a (misbehaving) test
+3. Test logic isn't affected by the (side) effects of a test (e.g. the removal of a system utility that's later used to verify the results)

 > [!NOTE]
 > The OCI backend wraps the test-suite script itself in an OCI container.
 This